-Clubly is a completely student-built web application that streamlines the discovery of student organizations at UC Davis.
+Clubly is a launched product that streamlines the discovery of student organizations at UC Davis.
 Launched in March 2024, Clubly serves as a platform for students to explore 800+ clubs.

 TIMELINE